bogzbonny/yeehaw/_TODO.md

     a button click (useful for button when Enter key is hit).

-10. gradient color types, don't ask me how exactly however this is basically what we should do.
-     - refactor color to make a call each draw
-       - maybe make color an enum for serialization purposes.
-     - maybe the gradient moves based on the **LOCAL** screen position. (aka position within the parent)
-     - only linear gradient, but can simulate other functions with different position colors
-     - gradient params: pos-offset x/y (as DynVal!), grad-colors and positions(DynVal?!) (need multiple positions for rainbows).
-     - after the final position is reached (and before the final position if there is an offset) repeat the pattern ... would need the "final length" (aka what is the gradient inbetween the final color and the first color)
-   - Color will need a "blend" function with another color for the gradients blended = color1.blend(percent, color2)
-   - Time gradient
-     - should pass in the time with the draw context
-   - time and screen position gradient.
-      - maybe this could be a time gradient, however each color on the gradient scale WAS another gradient. (or vice versa)

 10. cui export visual area to either DynamicImage, .png, or .ans
       - useful for WIMP